• Skip to main content

 • For freezing meats.

 First, you can save money by buying beef, chicken, or pork in bulk at your local grocery store; or warehouse club (like Costco or Sam’s Club).
-Then, use the FoodSaver to seal out the air before you stick it in the freezer.
+Then, use the Foodsaver to seal out the air before you stick it in the freezer.
 That way, you always have fresh meat on hand.
 Meat lasts 6 months — or longer — vacuum-sealed.
 (Trust me, I’ve eaten meats that have been vacuum-sealed and frozen for much longer than that!)

 • For prolonging the life of foods.